Example of a stable and an unstable equilibrium, respectively.

 more unstable the atmosphere is, the more severe

 be.
-Clouds and storms form when pockets of air rise and cool.
-The air
+Clouds and storms form when pockets of air rise and cool because

 You might also be interested in: